Zahid031/hotel-lister/README.md

-#  Hotel-Lister – Dockerized Django App
+#  Hotel-Lister – Dockerized DRF API hosted on AWS.

 I have tried to build the API for Hotel-Lister application.